JuliaPhysics/Measurements.jl/docs/examples.rst

 In order to propagate the uncertainties, ``Measurements.jl`` keeps track of the partial derivative of an expression with respect to all independent measurements from which the expression comes.
-The package provides two convenient functions, ``Measurements.derivative``, that returns the partial derivative and the gradient of an expression with respect to independent measurements.
+The package provides a convenient function, :func:`Measurements.derivative`, that returns the partial derivative of an expression with respect to independent measurements.
+Its vectorized version can be used to compute the gradient of an expression with respect to multiple independent measurements.

 .. code-block:: julia